Censoring chemical data to mitigate dual use risk: Introduction

 In this paper, we focus on mitigation strategies to prevent the design of novel chemical structures that pose dual use risks.
 We distinguish between low, moderate and high resource agents in order to help characterize different pathways towards generation of novel chemical structures using generative models.
-We characterize \textit{Low resource agents} as ordinary laypersons without sophisticated understanding of machine leaning or chemical synthesis, and without access to resources beyond those available in the consumer retail market. \textit{Moderate resource agents} are committed, reasonably knowledgeable individuals or small groups with moderate access to resources (i.e. lab equipment or high performance computing resources) that may require knowledge of specialized technical retailers in order to synthesize novel compounds (i.e. chemical synthesis companies).
+We characterize \textit{Low resource agents} as ordinary laypeople without a sophisticated understanding of machine learning or chemical synthesis, and without access to resources beyond those available in the consumer retail market. \textit{Moderate resource agents} are committed, reasonably knowledgeable individuals or small groups with moderate access to resources (i.e., lab equipment or high performance computing resources) that may require knowledge of specialized technical retailers in order to synthesize novel compounds (i.e., chemical synthesis companies).
 A classic example of such groups is the Aum Shinrikyo cult, which manufactured and released Sarin into the Tokyo subway in 1995 \cite{cameron_multi-track_1999}. \textit{High-resource agents} are so-called "state-level actors": committed organizations with the scope to recruit subject-matter experts, gather equipment or precursors on an industrial scale, and the time and discipline to engage in multi-year research and development.
-This last category is particularly difficult to intervene against, since state-level actors may be able to back-engineer or reproduce their own datasets and models and thus circumvent simple technical efforts to prevent misuse.
-Our goal is to limit production of novel algorithms by malicious, technically component, low to moderately resourced agents.
+The risks posed by this last category may be particularly difficult to control, since state-level actors may be able to back-engineer or reproduce their own datasets and models and thus circumvent technical efforts to prevent misuse.
+Our goal is to limit DURPC for low to moderate resource agents.